dcsil/PropertySense/team/david_barsamyan.md

 ## Strengths

-- Attentive to details
+- Attentive to details in my work, striving for polished and exact outcomes.
-- Clear and effective communicator
+- Clear and effective communicator during meetings, presentations, and team discussions.
-- Strong organizational skills
+- Strong organizational skills when managing tasks, priorities, and deadlines.

 ## Weaknesses

-- Incapable of multitasking
+- Incapable of multitasking.
-- Can get caught up in less important details
+- Can get caught up in less important details.
-- Sometimes hesitant to delegate work
+- Sometimes hesitant to delegate work.